Calais-Osterrepublic/Expanded-Warfare-Syntaxed/README.md

 # Fixed Expanded Warfare Syntaxed
-This is a mod built by UnCivGaming, but it'll REALLY work this time!
+This is a mod built by UnCivGaming, and fixed by Calais-Osterrepublic.
+It should now work this time.